fbrowther/SQLAlchemy-Challenge/README.md

 I used Flask API based on the queries i have developed above.

-This app will enable to query the dataset employing simple queries such as
+This app will enable you to query the dataset for -

 ##### (1) Query about the Hawaii precipitation data for the entire duration of the dataset.
 ##### (2) Query the Hawaii stations for their details.